Privacy Notice

 Processor Medical Examiners service |

-Non-Commissioned, Private Healthcare Providers |
+| Non-Commissioned, Private Healthcare Providers (eg. Bupa, Virgin Care, etc.) |

 Purpose – Personal information shared with private health care providers in order to deliver direct care to patients at the patient’s request.
 Consent from the patient will be required to share data with Private Providers.
-Legal Basis – Articles 6(1)(a) and 9(2)(a) Consented and under contract between the patient and the provider Provider – Nuffield Hospital Haywards Heath, Gatwick Park Hospital, North Downs Hospital |
+Legal Basis – Articles 6(1)(a) and 9(2)(a) consent by the patient given under contract to the provider.
+Provider - Nuffield Hospital Haywards Heath, Gatwick Park Hospital, North Downs Hospital. |

-Messaging Service |
+| Messaging Service |

-Remote Consultation Including - Video Consultation Clinical Photography |
+| Remote Consultation Including - Video Consultation Clinical Photography |

 Patients may be videoed or asked to provide photographs with consent.
 There are restrictions on what the practice can accept photographs of.
-No photographs of full face, no intimate areas, no pictures of patients who cannot consent to the process.
-No pictures of children. |
+No photographs of the full face, no intimate areas, no pictures of patients who cannot consent to the process.
+No identifiable pictures of children.
+Processor – MS Teams, AccuRX |

-MDT Meetings |
+| MDT Meetings |

-Legal Basis - All GP Practices in England are legally required to share data with NHS Digital for this purpose under section 259(1)(a) and (5) of the 2012 Act |
+Legal Basis - All GP Practices in England are legally required to share data with NHS England for this purpose under section 259(1)(a) and (5) of the The Health and Social Care Act 2012 Further detailed legal basis can be found in each link.
+Any objections to this data collection should be made directly to NHS England. enquiries@nhsdigital.nhs.uk Processor – NHS England |

-Medication/Prescribing |
+| Medication/Prescribing |

 Purpose: Prescriptions containing personal identifiable and health data will be shared with organisations who provide medicines management including chemists/pharmacies, in order to provide patients with essential medication regime management, medicines and or treatment as their health needs dictate.
 This process is achieved either by face-to-face contact with the patient or electronically.
 Pharmacists may be employed to review medication, Patients may be referred to pharmacists to assist with diagnosis and care for minor treatment, patients may have specified a nominated pharmacy they may wish their repeat or acute prescriptions to be ordered and sent directly to the pharmacy making a more efficient process.
-Arrangements can also be made with the pharmacy to deliver care and medication.
+Arrangements can also be made with the pharmacy to deliver care and medication Legal Basis –

-Professional Training |
+| Professional Training |

 Recordings remain the control of the GP practice and they will delete all recordings from the secure site once they are no longer required.
 Processor – RCGP, HEE, iConnect, Fourteen Fish |

-Telephony |
+| Telephony |

-Learning Disability Mortality Programme LeDer | Purpose: The Learning Disability Mortality Review (LeDeR) programme was commissioned by NHS England to investigate the death of patients with learning difficulties and autism to assist with processes to improve the standard of care for people living with a learning disability and Autism.
+Purpose: The Learning Disability Mortality Review (LeDeR) programme was commissioned by NHS England to investigate the death of patients with learning difficulties and Autism to assist with processes to improve the standard and quality of care for people living with a learning disability and Autism.
+Records of deceased patients who meet with this criteria will be shared with NHS England.
 Legal Basis: It has approval from the Secretary of State under section 251 of the NHS Act 2006 to process patient identifiable information who fit within a certain criteria.
 Processor: ICB, NHS England |

-Shared Care Record |
+| Shared Care Record |

-Local Shared Care Record Sussex Community Trust.
+| Local Shared Care Record Sussex Community Trust.
 Sussex Partnership Foundation Trust, Brighton Housing Trust |

 Purpose - Health and social care services are developing shared systems to share data efficiently and quickly.
 It is important for anyone treating you to be able to access your shared record so that they have all the information they need to care for you.
 This will be during your routine appointments and in urgent situations such as going to A&E, calling 111 or going to an Out Of Hours appointment.
 It is also quicker for staff to access a shared record than to try to contact other staff by phone or email.
+Only authorised staff can access the systems and the information they see is carefully checked so that it relates to their job.
+Systems do not share all your data, just data which services have agreed it is necessary to include.
+Legal Basis -

 Processor - Sussex Community Trust, Sussex Partnership Foundation Trust, Brighton Housing Trust. |